 A friend once tried to convince me that Britain would stagnate and be peopled by inbred morons if their weren’t some fresh blood and fresh ideas from abroad.
 Yet monocultural, inbred Britain, with a little help from the rest of Europe, practically invented the modern world with all its inventions, discoveries and sports.

 Still, I’m sceptical about just how much mixing of the races there is in reality.
 I don’t have a single black or brown friend, though I do have a couple of Indian Facebook friends.
 Do they count, considering we never actually see each other?
 Am I unusual in this?
 Do other people have lots of unassimilated immigrant friends?
 I say unassimilated because the Indians I sometimes meet at the golf club might just as well be white.
-What is the point of them having Indians just like whites?
+What is the point of having Indians just like whites?
 Where is the cultural enrichment I was promised?

 My colleague’s definition of a Brit was anyone born and raised in Britain.
 This would of course include Michael Adebolajo, the killer of Lee Rigby, as well as many of the Jihadists who left Britain to fight for ISIS and woman who wear burkas in Tescos.
 I just don’t view these people as British.
 Nor do I think that someone who doesn’t speak English at home is as British as me, nor someone who feels no ancestral connection to Britain and its history.
 I told my colleague I think of British nationality as a cluster concept which indeed includes where you were born and raised but also other things like your ethnicity, language, religion or lack of it, culture, family history, collective memory and sense of allegiance.
 Oh, and last and least on my list is having a British passport.
 The more of these boxes you tick, the more British you are in my book.